lorpus/evil/README.md

 ## Reporting Bugs
 Bugs can be reported either on the Discord or by creating an issue in the issues tab of GitHub.
 Please include:
-- how the bug was found
+- How the bug was found
-- what can trigger the bug
+- What can trigger the bug
-- effects of the bug
+- Effects of the bug
-- and if possible, screenshots/video of the bug or any related errors
+- And if possible, screenshots/video of the bug or any related errors

 ## Contributing
 All contributions are welcome.
 If you want to contribute in the form of an idea or a map/boss config (as opposed to a code contribution), please use the Discord.